Book review Recommended Read Strategy technology

 The underlying reason why big firms fail is that their managers play from the existing rulebook.

-The thorny issue with disruptive tech is that when it comes up, the exact market for it is hard to predict.
-So for the management of most established firms, going after an undefined customer base is akin to jumping off the deep end.
+The thorny issue with disruptive tech is that in its initial days, the exact market for it is hard to predict.

 There are other impediments, too.

-Then, there is the issue of getting adequate resources to pursue a disruptive innovation.
+Then, there is the issue of getting resources to pursue a disruptive innovation.

 Finally, there is the risk of taking on the ire of the C-suite in case the project fails.

-All these reasons dissuade managers in the established firms from foraying into disruptive technology.
+All these reasons dissuade managers in established firms from foraying into disruptive technology.

 When large firms don’t dive into the disruption space, small firms or startups – for whom the entry barriers are low – do.
 Unlike their bigger counterparts, the prospects of lower margins don’t deter them.